 Skip to Main Content

-Course Reserves
+Oxford Course Reserves

-Spring 2024 Course Reserves
+Course Reserves for Students

 If you are accessing course reserves off-Emory campus, you may need to log in to the Emory VPN to access databases.
 Visit https://it.emory.edu/security/vpn.html for more information.

-The Oxford College Library has new portable BluRay/DVD players available to checkout!
+The Oxford College Library has portable BluRay/DVD players available to checkout!
 These players are region free and will play all region DVDs/BluRay discs.

 These can be checked out at the library circulation desk where the course reserves are located, and you will need to agree and digitally sign the Oxford Library Equipment Agreement Form